How To Avoid Back Pain When Gardening (5 Tips From A Doctor)

 Here are my 5 simple tips to remedy back pain for good!

-It’s important to maintain a neutral position while gardening – your back should be straight with your shoulders rolled back and down.
+It’s important to maintain a neutral position while gardening.
+Your back should be straight, and your shoulders should be rolled back and down.

 Taking short breaks throughout the day helps avoid overworking any one muscle group.